-PFRS 10, Consolidated financial statements, effective January 1, 2013, builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the Company.
+PFRS 10 Consolidated financial statements, effective January 1, 2013, builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent Company.
 The standard provides additional guidance to assist in the determination of control where this is difficult to assess.
-This amendment will not have an impact on the Company's financial statements.
+The adoption of the new standards has no significant impact on the Company's financial statements.

-PFRS 11, Joint Arrangements, effective January 1, 2013, focuses on the rights and obligations of joint arrangements, rather than the legal form (as is currently the case).
-It: (a) distinguishes joint arrangements between joint operations and joint ventures; and (b) always requires the equity method for jointly controlled entities that are now called joint ventures; they are stripped of the free choice of using the equity method or proportionate consolidation.
+PFRS 11 Joint Arrangements, effective January 1, 2013, focuses on the rights and obligations of joint arrangements, rather than the legal form (as is currently the case).
+It: (a) distinguishes joint arrangements between joint operations and joint ventures; and (b) requires the equity method for jointly controlled entities that are now called joint ventures; they are stripped of the free choice of using the equity method or proportionate consolidation.
 PFRS 11 supersedes PAS 31 and Philippine Interpretation SIC-13, Jointly Controlled Entities - Non-Monetary Contributions by Venturers.
-This standard will not have an impact in the Company's financial statements.
+The adoption of the new standards has no significant impact on the Company's financial statements.

-PFRS 12, Disclosures of interest in other entities, effective January 1, 2013, includes the disclosures requirements for all forms of interests in other entities, including joint arrangements, associates, special purpose vehicles and other off balance sheet vehicles.
-The Company is yet to assess PFRS 12's full impact and will adopt PFRS 12 beginning January 1, 2013.
+PFRS 12 Disclosures of interest in other entities, effective January 1, 2013, includes the disclosures requirement for all forms of interests in other entities, including joint arrangements, associates, special purpose vehicles and other off balance sheet vehicles.
+The adoption of the new standards has no significant impact on the Company's financial statements.

-PFRS 13, Fair value measurement, effective January 1, 2013, aims to improve consistency and reduce complexity by providing a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across PFRS.
-The requirements, which are largely aligned between PFRS and US GAAP, do not extend the use of fair value accounting but provide guidance on how it should be applied where its use is already required or permitted by other standards within PFRS or US GAAP.
-The Company is yet to assess PFRS 13's full impact and will adopt PFRS 13 beginning January 1, 2013.
+PFRS 13 Fair value measurement, effective January 1, 2013, aims to improve consistency and reduce complexity by providing a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across PFRSs.
+The requirements, which are largely aligned between PFRSs and US GAAP, do not extend the use of fair value accounting but provide guidance on how it should be applied where its use is already required or permitted by other standards within PFRSs or US GAAP.
+The adoption of the new standards has no significant impact on the Company's financial statements.

-IFRIC 20, Stripping Costs in the Production Phase of a Surface Mine, effective January 1, 2013.
+IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine, effective January 1, 2013.
 This interpretation applies to waste removal costs that are incurred in surface mining activity during the production phase of the mine ('production stripping cost') and provides guidance on the recognition of production stripping costs as an asset and measurement of the stripping activity asset.
-This new standard will not have an impact on the Company's financial statements.
+The adoption of the new interpretation has no significant impact on the Company's financial statements.